 The scope of the scheme is to support small and medium-sized enterprises (SMEs) to realign their business activity, restructure their employees, product and / or service portfolio, optimise the use of technology and embrace green technology and practices.

 Business START offers seed and growth funding for small start-ups.
 Start-ups undertakings that are still in their early development phase may receive an initial grant of up to ten thousand euro (€10,000) to help them develop their business proposal.
 Start-ups that present a viable business plan may receive additional support linked to full time employment which may reach up to twenty thousand euro (€20,000) per quarter.

 The Family Businesses Grant shall support family businesses to address transitionary issues by facilitating access to advisory and mediation services.
 The maximum grant that can be awarded under these guidelines is capped at €15,000 per family business in any rolling three (3) year period.
-Any costs incurred before the submission of application will not be considered eligible.

 This measure facilitates employment of non-residents in roles which are currently not addressed by the local labour market by temporarily easing the tax expenses incurred by such individuals through a fiscal incentive.
 Potential beneficiaries may contact Business 1st on 144 for guidance and information about this measure.

 These guidelines provide a framework for individuals seeking a determination of eligibility for the option provided by S.L Repatriation of Persons Established in a Field of Excellence Rules, as Subsidiary Legislation to the Income Tax Act (CAP.
 123) of the Laws of Malta.